airbr/golang-hugo-blog/content/about/index.md

 ---
 title: About Morgan Murrah
-date: 2024-10-14 12:00:00
+date: 2024-11-26 12:00:00
 ---

 👋 Hey there!
 My name is Beau Morgan Murrah.
 Morgan is my preferred name.
 I am an [American New Zealander](https://en.wikipedia.org/wiki/American_New_Zealanders) living in the USA.
+I am happily married and happily and steadily employed.

 I like reading, learning and working on interesting projects.
 My email is below!